Here’s my arrangement of the carol First Noel, using some 2-against-3 cross-rhythms to give it forward momentum.

 Prompted by an exercise in The Jazz Harmony Book by David Berkman (highly recommended) I’ve been having fun harmonizing the Christmas tune Silent Night.
 What to hear a few experiments?
-Here are the first five settings I’ve done.
+Here are the first six arrangements I’ve done — each one has been an adventure for me.
 The audio files are generated directly from my notation in Finale.

 Here are a few of my recent images from the East Boston Shipyard.
 The first is something of a mystery shot: